 The affairs of the Partnership are managed by its general partner.
-Effective November 16, 2020, the Partnership's general partner was changed to Dalal Street, LLC (the "General Partner") from Dhandho GP, LLC, a subsidiary of the General Partner.
-Both the General Partner and Dhandho GP, LLC are limited liability companies organized under the laws of the State of California and are controlled by Mohnish Pabrai.
+Effective November 16, 2020, the Partnership's general partner was changed to Dalal Street, LLC (the "General Partner") from Dhandho GP, LLC, a subsidiary of the General Partner which ceased its operation on August 25, 2021.
+The General Partner is a limited liability company domiciled in the State of Texas and controlled by Mohnish Pabrai.
 The General Partner is an investment adviser registered with the U.S. Securities and Exchange Commission.

-The General Partner holds Limited Partner interest of 15.08%.
+The General Partner holds Limited Partner interest of 14.18%.